You’ve probably come across people in your life who seemed more likable than most people you’ve met.

 The more you know and the more you experience in life, the better you’re able to relate with people.
 In the past I’d been told by someone I can have a conversation about anything.

-The other person ends up enjoying that I’m able to keep up, and they end up having a positive view of you.
+The other person ends up enjoying that I'm able to keep up, and they end up having a positive view of me.